 The Hiboy’s frame is almost a replica of the popular Xiaomi Mi 365, and this extends to the LED dashboard.
-Located neatly in the center of the handlebars, the dashboard sports a sleek aesthetic that is hard to come by on budget scooters.
+Located neatly in the centre of the handlebars, the dashboard sports a sleek aesthetic that is hard to come by on budget scooters.

 Aside from looking cool, the dashboard shows your speed and battery level as well as indicator lights for your chosen speed setting (red for ‘Sport’ and green for ‘Comfort’).
 It also shows you the status of the LED lights and cruise control function (i.e. on/off).